The good ole private detective has been a favourite of our TV screens for decades. But what does he or she actually do?

 Often, potential employees need vetting to ensure they’ve kept their noses clean in their past lives.
 After all, the last thing an employer wants is an ill-judged comment on social media to cause damage to a company’s hard-won reputation.

-For those seeking the rugged legwork of the detective novel, traditional methods of surveillance still play a part in the investigator’s repertoire.
+For those seeking the rugged legwork of the detective novel, traditional methods of observation still play a part in the investigator’s repertoire.

 Suspected matrimonial infidelity is a common case for the private detective, as is commercial dishonesty.
-To tackle such cases, static observation or mobile surveillance may be used in order to get photographic evidence.
+To tackle such cases, static observation or mobile observation may be used in order to get photographic evidence.

 As some areas of work become less frequent, others are growth areas for the private detective.